HomeNewsBotswana's Lesedi Power Project update

 The Botswana Power Corporation (BPC) has entered into a Power Purchase Agreement (PPA) with Tlou Energy to pilot the 2MW CBM in the country.
 The interim PPA is now undergoing final regulatory formalities.

-The Company remains in discussions with potential project finance partners who have been waiting to see the interim PPA in place, which facilitates connection to the power grid and first revenue for the Company.
+The Company remains in discussions with potential project finance partners who have been waiting to see the interim PPA in place, which facilitates connection to the power grid and the first revenue for the Company.
 A pathway to revenue generation is key for financiers and once connected to the grid, expansion of the project (and thereby increasing revenue) is seen as a relatively straightforward and largely de-risked process.

 The Company submitted a proposal to Botswana’s Ministry of Mineral Resources Green Technology and Energy Security (MMGE) in 2018 for the development of a 10MW CBM Gas-to-Power plant.
-The 10MW proposal is separate to the 2MW interim PPA.
+The 10MW proposal is separate from the 2MW interim PPA.
 BPC and MMGE continue to assess the 10MW proposal and will advise the Company in due course.

 About Tlou Energy

-In addition to plans for cleaner energy, the company is also committed to developing community projects in Botswana adding real value to peoples’ lives in a region with sparse services and where few opportunities exist for the local population.
+In addition to plans for cleaner energy, the company is also committed to developing community projects in Botswana adding real value to people’s lives in a region with sparse services and where few opportunities exist for the local population.
 This includes work to assist communities to become self-sustaining, develop business opportunities, improve access to education and create opportunities for self-employment and wealth creation.

 Reported October 2020